 - Credit Card Information including card name, account number, due date, and online account log-in information

-This section should contain everything that a surviving spouse or other family members should need in the event of a death.
+This section of your In Case of Death binder should contain everything that a surviving spouse or other family members should need in the event of a death.

 In this section of your Emergency Binder, you should also include instructions for accessing Wills, Advanced Healthcare Directives, and Power of Attorney documents.

 In addition, you may choose to leave sealed notes for family members (like a final good-bye), photos to be used for a funeral or obituary, and notes for how you would like family and friends to be notified.